 FBA is an acronym for Fulfillment by Amazon.
 Sellers can use FBA to market and sell their products to customers, using Amazon to deliver, fulfill, and ship orders.

 By using FBA, you can send products to Amazon’s fulfillment centers for shipment to customers.
-FBA also offers benefits to sellers, including:
+Fulfillment by Amazon also offers benefits to sellers, including:

 - Customer service and returns for FBA sellers